Arachne: Search Based Repair of Deep Neural Networks: : Search Based Repair for DNNs

 \subsection{Localisation Phase}

-Attempting to adjust all neural weights of a DNN model for repair would be too costly, as even relatively simple DNNs consist of thousands of weight parameters.
-To reduce the search space, \name only considers the neural weights connected to the final output layer, as depicted in \cref{fig:target_layer}.
-In addition, \name adopts a simple localisation method to identify weights that are likely to be responsible for the targeted misbehaviour.
+Attempting to adjust all neural weights of a DNN would be costly, as even relatively simple DNNs consist of thousands of weight parameters.
+Hence, instead of targeting all weights of the DNN, \name incorporates a novel localisation method, Bidirectional Localisation (BL), that aims to identify neural weights on which \name can more effectively repair.
+As depicted in \cref{fig:target_layer}, BL considers the gradient loss and the forward impact of each neural weight; the former quantifies the responsibility that a neural weight has for the misclassification, and the latter measures the influence of the weight on the final classification outcome.
+Since a weight that has a high impact is not necessarily responsible for the misclassification, BL treats the forward impact and the gradient loss as two competing objectives to optimise.

-Algorithm~\ref{alg:loc} presents pseudo-code of the localisation method.
-First, \name sorts the neural weights according to the gradient loss of the faulty input backpropagated to the corresponding neuron (Line 1 to 6), and subsequently only considers top $N_g$ neural weights to narrow down the number of candidate weights (Line 8).
-In \cref{fig:target_layer}, for the neural weight $w_{i, j}$ that connects the $i$th neuron in layer $L_{n-1}$ to the $j$th neuron in our target layer, the gradient loss backpropagated from the final loss, $L$, is computed as $\frac{\partial L}{\partial w_{i,j}} = \frac{\partial L}{\partial o_{j}} \frac{\partial o_j}{\partial w_{i,j}}$ ($o_j$ is the output activation value of the $j$th neuron in $L_n$).
+Algorithm~\ref{alg:loc} presents the pseudo-code of the bidirectional localisation method.
+The algorithm calls \textbf{ComputeGradientLoss} and \textbf{ComputeForwardImpact} to compute the gradient loss (Line 4-5) and the forward impact (Line 7-8) for each neural weight.
+Computing the gradient loss of a neural weight is straightforward.
+For instance, for a neural weight $w_{i,j}$ that connects the $i$th neuron in layer $L$, $o_i$, and the $j$th neuron in the following layer $L'$, $o'_j$, in \cref{fig:target_layer}, its gradient loss backpropagated from the final loss, $\loss$, is simply calculated as $\frac{\partial \loss}{\partial w_{i,j}}$.

-In addition to gradient loss, \name also considers how much impact each neural weight has on the final outcome, when forward-propagating the faulty input (Line 8 to 12).
-The forward impact of a neural weight on the final outcome, $fwd\_imp$, is computed simply as the product of the given weight and the activation value of the corresponding neuron in the previous layer: for example, $o_i w_{i,j}$ for the neural weight $w_{i,j}$ in \cref{fig:target_layer}.
-This computation is performed by $ ComputeForwardImpact$ (Line 10).

-Note that, ideally, we want to target neural weights that are both responsible for the unexpected behaviour (i.e., large gradient loss) and the most influential to the outcome (i.e., high impact).
-However, since a weight value that has the highest impact is not necessarily the cause of the unexpected behaviour, we treat these two factors separately.
-Consequently, \name considers gradient loss and forward impact as two competing objectives to be maximised.
-The result of localisation is the set of weights that constitutes the Pareto front for these two objectives (Line 13).